poing/JS2PySecrets/docs_source/index.md

 The functionality is essentially the same as the JavaScript package, with an exception around random number generation.
 Python doesn't have to adapt to different environments for random number generation like the JavaScript does.

-!!! example "Quick Comparison"
+!!! info "Quick Comparison"

-	Here's a quick overview of how Python will look, compared with the JavaScript implimentation.
+	Here's a quick overview of the Python use, compared with the JavaScript use.

 	=== " :fontawesome-brands-python: Python"